TheFinalDawn/Project-Baseline/README.md

 # Project-Baseline
-Hello, user of the internet!
-This is my little slice of GitHub, my first repository!
+Welcome to my slice of the internet, Project Baseline.
+This is my testing site for web development.
+Have a look around!